essele/rp2040-rmii/README.md

 Still to do:

-- Half duplex TX carrier detection and inter-packet-gap
 - LWIP integration
 - Support for 150MHz clocking
 - Support for RTL8201
-- Auto detection of phy type and address
 - Option to drop IRQ's and dedicate a core to this

 ## Background